Will lockdown lift on 21 June as planned?

 The UK government’s hopes of scrapping the final social restrictions imposed on the public to tackle the coronavirus pandemic appear to be fading fast as the Delta variant of the disease continues to drive up infections.

-As it stands, Boris Johnson’s roadmap ends on 21 June when the last precautionary measures are due to be lifted but the threat posed by the new strain - now thought to be 40 per cent more transmissible than the first - is raising doubts about the wisdom of pressing ahead.
+As it stands, Boris Johnson’s roadmap ends on 21 June when the last precautionary measures are due to be lifted but the threat posed by the new strain – thought to be 60 per cent more transmissible than the Alpha variant – is raising doubts about the wisdom of pressing ahead.

+Ministers are reportedly considering a delay of up to four weeks – a longer extension than the previously floated two-week period.
+According to The Times, a month-long postponement is being discussed as it would give businesses more “certainty” in reopening, while allowing a higher number of people to finish their course of vaccination.

+The government is understood to be concerned that a two-week delay may end up being extended, causing further setbacks for businesses, while The Guardian reported that chancellor Rishi Sunak is willing to accept a delay of up to a month in order to ensure it is a permanent move.

 While there is significant pressure for a return to normality as the summer weather finally arrives and after more than 14 months of hardship, frustration and uncertainty, the prime minister has previously promised to be guided by “data, not dates” in his decision-making and, at present, the former is not looking good.

+Analysis by Public Health England published on Friday shows that the number of Delta variant cases across the UK has trebled in a week.
+There are now 42,323 cases of the variant, which originated in India, up from 12,431 in the week to 3 June.

+The variant is now the dominant strain in the UK, accounting for more than 90 per cent of new Covid-19 cases, while the rate of growth in infections across regions is currently showing a doubling time of between 4.5 days to 11.5 days.

-In his latest comments on the question, health secretary Matt Hancock said on Sky News on Sunday: “It is too early to make a final decision.
+Commenting on the question of whether the government would be forced to implement a delay, health secretary Matt Hancock told Sky News on 6 June: “It is too early to make a final decision.
 We’ll keep watching the data for another week or so and, critically, watching that link on the number of cases to the number of people who end up in hospital.

 “And it is absolutely true that the number of people ending up in hospital is broadly flat at the moment.”

-But the UK recorded 5,341 new infections on Sunday as the caseload continues to rise, plus four more deaths within 28 days of testing positive, bringing the total number of fatalities since the pandemic began to 127,840.
+But the UK recorded 7,490 new infections on Sunday as the caseload continues to rise, plus eight more deaths within 28 days of testing positive, bringing the total number of fatalities since the pandemic began to 127,904.

 The increase has been sufficient to cause NHS staff to come forward to warn that frontline workers in particular have been “broken” by the pandemic and are “close to burnout”.